Jorge Polanco Preview, Player Props: Twins vs. Mets

 Jorge Polanco At The Plate

-- Polanco has had an RBI in 24 games this year (35.8%), including 13 multi-RBI outings (19.4%).
+- In 24 games this season (35.3%), Polanco has picked up an RBI, and in 13 of those games (19.1%) he had more than one.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.